sqs/go-elasticbeanstalk/README.md

 there are no extra steps beyond configuring eb correctly.
 To inspect the configuration that ebc will use to deploy, run `ebc -dir=DIR deploy -h`.

+The sample `webapp` in this repository displays the git branch used to deploy it, so you can verify that branch deployment was successful.

 ## Implementation details